 Its important to make sure the fish you use is really fresh, as the curing process does not entirely cook the fish.
 The best fish for the curing process is fish that is medium in texture like trevally, snapper, salmon, yellow fin tuna or tarakihi.

-How to cure fish?
+How to cure fish

 There are a couple of ways to cure fish.

 Fijian coconut cured fish salad is a delicious fresh dish, that will have you thinking of the beautiful Pacific, with a little nod to Thailand.
-Enjoy and we would love to hear your thoughts on this one!

 Love this dish?
 Please leave us a review below.
 And come join us on social, tag us in your delicious photos Facebook, Instagram or Pinterest.
 Hungry for more deliciousness?
 Subscribe to our newsletter, to receive our latest e-recipe book and never miss another ATK recipe!